ThreeBearsBalanced_End2024_WithText_16May2025_Size50_Duotone

 [discount_rates_problem] [long_term] [riskpremia_historic]

-For periods of 15 years starting from 1962, the equity return capital component averaged 56% of the total return (standard deviation 15%).
+For periods of 15 years starting from 1962, the equity return capital component (chart here) averaged 56% of the total return (standard deviation 15%), virtually unchanged from the previous year.
 Interestingly, 50% was assumed throughout the 1980s by at least one major consultancy.